NIEM/NIEM.github.io/iepd-starter-kit/conformance/index.md

-NIEM is the National Information Exchange Model, a collaborative project to aid information exchange across a broad community, to ensure that data in motion works with a broad array of tools, and retains its meaning across organzational boundaries.
+NIEM is the National Information Exchange Model, a collaborative project to aid information exchange across a broad community, to ensure that data in motion works with a broad array of tools, and retains its meaning across organizational boundaries.
 The NIEM community brings together state, local, tribal, and federal government organizations within the United States, along with international partners, to define reusable data structures and rules for their use.